sandermak/java-next-labs/01-modules/01-two-modules-begin/README.md

 ## Step 5
 Try running the application with the same command you used before to run the single module.
 Note that the module descriptor is used at runtime to check all dependencies before starting the application.
-If you remove `secondmodule` from the destination directory, and try to run the app using the same command, you will get an explanation of why the app cannot be started.
+If you remove `secondmodule` from the destination (`mods`) directory, and try to run the app using the same command (but without recompiling first), you will get an explanation of why the app cannot be started from the module system.